 There’s a vast amount of disputes which arise from players being accused of using “betting patterns”.
 Many Casinos (particularly those outside of the UK), do their utmost to avoid paying customers at the best of times.
 Problems are extrapolated when a bonus is involved.

 Delaying tactics, unreasonable identification requests, unfair accusations, and account locks/closures are commonplace.
 Many players are forced to take legal action.

-Bonus Bagging is mathematically sound.
-Plus there’s also more than one type of Casino bonus — and some are a little more generous than the one my example.
+It’s mathematically sound.
+Plus there’s also more than one type of Casino bonus; some are a little more generous than the one featured in my example.

-Furthermore, I’m aware that there’s pro gamblers who have found other, more imaginative (usually higher variance) ways to circumvent strict Casino bonus wagering systems.
+I’m also aware that there’s pro gamblers that have found other, more imaginative (usually higher variance) ways to circumvent strict Casino bonus wagering systems and avoid withdrawal issues.

-On one hand it’s time consuming, tedious, and quite risky; one failed withdrawal could wipe out a lot of winnings.
-Yet you can still earn from Bonus Bagging.
+The process is time consuming, tedious, and risky; one failed withdrawal could wipe out a lot of winnings.

 There’s certainly easier, less risky, and more fulfilling ways to earn from betting than Casino Bonus Bagging.